 Recycled water

-Recycled Water refers to highly treated effluent from sewage treatment plants.
+Recycled water refers to highly treated effluent from sewage treatment plants.

 In Byron Bay recycled water is used for: